5th Galapagos Research and

 Conservation Symposium

-The symposium speakers are active researchers in Galapagos with extensive collaboration networks and a strong commitment to training the next generation of researchers in the archipelago.
-This gathering provides a unique opportunity for participants to collaborate on projects and establish new vital national and international alliances and networks to advance conservation efforts.
+This gathering served as a unique opportunity for participants to collaborate on projects and establish new, vital national and international alliances and networks to advance conservation efforts.

 Symposium 2023